lokidokicoki/lokidokicoki.github.io/_places/imperial-city-of-hylur.md

 Total population: 25,000
 - 75% Urman
 - 10% ^Truar
-- 8% UR'ku and Khob'linn
+- 8% Ur'Ku and Khob'Linn
 - 5% Zwergar
 - 2% other